go-hacks/swap64/README.md

 it will default to 0 which uses the number of CPUs.

-The number of rounds per block can also be specified via -r/--rounds but be aware that this value is not stored in the file anywhere so you MUST specify it at encryption AND decryption time.
+The number of rounds per block can also be specified via -r/--rounds (defaults to 7) but be aware that this value is not stored in the file anywhere so you MUST specify it at encryption AND decryption time.

 Note: There is no hash checking of the passphrase so you can decrypt with any passphrase you like and will process